netscaler/automation-toolkit/labs/netscaler-adc-basic-rewrite-responder-policies-configuration-using-terraform/04-netscaler-adc-basic-rewrite-policies/assignment.md

 ## Inspect Configuration through ADC Web GUI

-You can also inspect the same information through the Citrix ADC Web GUI.
+You can also inspect the same information through the NetScaler ADC Web GUI.
-Open a browser window with the NSIP.
+Open a browser window with the NSIP, with username as `nsroot` and password as `verysecret`.
 After login head to AppExpert -> Rewrite -> Policies.
 You should be able to see the `tf_rewrite_policy` and by clicking on it you can view further details.